 From the discussions it emerged that many cities across Europe are working with the research community as co-creators in the design and implementation of their city strategies or regarding specific projects, constantly innovating new forms of interaction between science and policy-making.

 The added value of the science-policy nexus was clearly recognised at local level towards a more transparent and evidence-based policy-making process.
 In addition, it was claimed as significant for the harmonisation of territorial knowledge at EU level.

 Also, it became clear that the picture is more complex than expected.
-We cannot simply talk about policymakers on one side and researchers on the other side but other stakeholders must be taken into account.
+We cannot simply talk about policymakers on one side and researchers on the other side; other stakeholders must also be taken into account.

 Actors interact through a wide range of collaborative arrangements, going from dedicated city services (Amsterdam, Maribor) to a set of formal agreements (Bilbao, Reggio Emilia) as well as emergent forms of cooperation brought together by EU instruments (Brno).